-Do note that depending upon the method by which you secured your VIA, you may be required to provide additional documentation to what’s listed above.
+Do note that depending upon the method by which you secure your VIA, you may need to provide additional documentation to the list above.

 After Australian customs has reviewed your documentation, you will then need to present your vehicle for its quarantine inspection.
-This inspection is conducted by the Department of Agriculture and can take some time.
+The Department of Agriculture conducts the inspection and can take some time.
 In addition, you or the person taking possession of the vehicle may be required to be present while the inspection is conducted.
 For more information about this, please consult the Department of Agriculture and Water Services here.

 Should you have any additional questions or concerns regarding the process for clearing an imported used U.S. vehicle through Australian customs, please consult the official website for the Australian Department of Immigration and Border Protection.
 You might also contact the Embassy of Australia in the United States.